 We strive to attract professionals from different backgrounds who share one important quality – a commitment to excellence.
 We view the diversity of our people, culture and ideas as not merely an asset, but as a necessity.
 The unique perspectives of our lawyers strengthen the ability to deliver superb client advice.

-Applications for our summer vacation scheme open 1 October 2020.
+Applications for our 2022 summer vacation scheme open on 1 October 2021.